enen92/script.screensaver.football.panel/README.md

 * Shows fanarts of your favourite leagues as a fallback (if no live events are on)
 * Update intervals can be costumized
+* Option to hide finished games or games that have not started
 * You can choose which league tables to display
 * You can choose a custom RSS feed
 * Matches start times will be converted for your timezone